 Tensile testing of the clip portion that does not interlock with the panel seam (i.e., clip base) shall be performed in accordance with the provisions of AISI S905.
 Figure 3 illustrates an example of a typical test fixture.
 For the evaluation of alternative clips where the supporting member rotates (such as eccentrically loaded Cee & Zee purlins), clip base testing shall be performed utilizing representative supporting member sections to account for eccentric loading.
 Figure 4 provides an example.

 For the purpose of testing, the clip’s attachment to supporting members is permitted to utilize bolted connections, or other higher strength fasteners, to avoid fastener failures in these clip evaluation tests.
-The diameter and bearing surface of tested fasteners shall be representative of standard or full scale test fasteners.
-Alternative clip nominal capacities shall equal or exceed the maximum nominal clip capacities obtained through the full scale panel assembly tests.
+The diameter and bearing surface of tested fasteners shall be representative of standard or full-scale test fasteners.
+Alternative clip nominal capacities shall equal or exceed the maximum nominal clip capacities obtained through the full-scale panel assembly tests.

 Figure 2: Alternative Clip Capacity Flow Chart